 Bananas can be killed through either chemical or non-chemical means.
 Non-chemical destruction involves digging out the pseudostem, suckers, corms or rhizomes, using a modified crowbar or special desuckering shovel, and chopping them up.
 This is very laborious and all remaining eyes need to be destroyed to avoid re-shooting.
-Land owners or occupiers in the far northern biosecurity zones 1 and 2 in Queensland must treat unmanaged banana plants by removing and cutting plant material as specified in the Queensland Biosecurity Manual (Wilson 2015).
+Land owners or occupiers in the far northern biosecurity zones 1 and 2 in Qld must treat unmanaged banana plants by removing and cutting plant material as specified in the Queensland Biosecurity Manual (Queensland Government, 2022).

-The chemical destruction method uses an application of a solution of 2,4-dichlorophenoxyacetic acid (2,4-D) amine, glyphosate or diesel to the cut stumps, or injection into the stem close to the growing point (Lindsay et al. 2003).
+Chemical destruction of bananas is achieved via an application of a solution of 2,4-dichlorophenoxyacetic acid (2,4-D) amine, glyphosate or diesel to the cut stumps, or injection into the stem close to the growing point (Lindsay et al. 2003).
 Destruction or removal of unwanted suckers involves application of mixtures of 2,4-D, diesel distillate and kerosene.
-Good management practices including the killing and removal of unwanted corms is an essential component of integrated pest management (Lindsay et al. 2003).
-Injecting the corms with glyphosate is an also effective method in pest management; the corms die faster thus removing any live plant material available as a breeding ground for pests and pathogens (Lindsay et al. 2003).
-Chemical destruction of suckers or of banana plants can be undertaken using chemicals approved under Australian Pesticides and Veterinary Medicines Authority (APVMA) regulations and as specified in permits from the APVMA.
+Good management practices, including the killing and removal of unwanted corms, are an essential component of integrated pest management (Lindsay et al., 2003).
+Injecting the corms with glyphosate is also an effective method in pest management; the corms die faster thus removing any live plant material available as a breeding ground for pests and pathogens (Lindsay et al., 2003).

+Chemical destruction of suckers and banana plants can be undertaken using chemicals approved under APVMA regulations and as specified in permits from the APVMA.

-More information about control of banana plants can be found through the state and territory departments and the ABGC.
+More information about control of banana plants can be found through the state and territory departments.